Scroll Top

 Your assessment

-• The worker will record your views if you do not agree with what is written down
+• 📝 Record your views if you do not agree with what is written down

-• You will get a copy of the report
+• 📃 Provide you with a copy of the report

-• They may need to make more than one visit
+• 🔄 Possibly make more than one visit

-• They may also seek permission to contact your GP or district nurse
+• 🏥 Request permission to contact your GP or district nurse

-• Consider all the information and decide what they can offer
+• 🧾 Review all the information and decide what support they can offer

-• They use agreed criteria to make their decision
+• 📌 Use agreed eligibility criteria to guide their decision

-When they assess your needs, they look at your circumstances.
-Then, they use eligibility criteria to decide if you have priority needs.
-They usually look at:
+🔍 When they assess your needs, they consider your overall circumstances and use eligibility criteria to determine if you have priority needs.
+They usually evaluate the following:

 What are self-direct payments?